tonybeltramelli/Android-Wear-Permissions-Bug/README.md

-# Android-Wear-Permissions-Vulnerability
+# Android-Wear-Permissions-Bug

-The vulnerability was communicated to Google the 13/08/2015 [security bug report #182733](https://code.google.com/p/android/issues/detail?id=182733).

-##Vulnerability
+Github repo related to [this blog post](http://tonybeltramelli.com/lab.php?id=48).

+This bug was initially thought to lead to a vulnerability.
+In a nutshell, the bug leads applications targeting Android Wear to grant some permissions without them being explicitly defined in the manifest file.
+A responsible disclosure process was thus initiated with Google to fix the issue (the 13/08/2015, security [security bug report #182733](https://code.google.com/p/android/issues/detail?id=182733).).
+After further investigations, the problem turned out to be a bug in the Android SDK with no serious security implications towards users:

+"Android Studio appears to be implicitly adding the permissions of all linked libraries into the generated apk for an app.
+Specifically, in this case it's pulling in permissions that Google-Play services requires. [...]
+What this means is that any app created in this manner that comes in through the Play store (or any store that displays app permissions) will correctly list all the permissions being used by the app.
+Consequently, there isn't any risk to users because no hidden permissions are being granted to these apps (from a platform point of view.
+I definitely agree that it's hidden from the manifest source in Android Studio)."

+I think it is worth mentioning that if the Google Play store was not displaying the list of permissions to the user at download time, the bug would have to be considered a vulnerability.
+The bug and the discovery process are described below.

+##Bug

-The discovered vulnerability allows the following permissions to be granted automatically to applications without the user granting them and without being explicitly defined in the manifest file:
+The discovered bug allows the following permissions to be granted automatically to applications without the user granting them and without being explicitly defined in the manifest file:

 Protection level: normal
 - android.permission.ACCESS_NETWORK_STATE